Long Beach Slip and Fall Attorney

 Property owners must exercise care when maintaining their properties.
 Regular maintenance and cleaning are great methods for limiting the chance of someone suffering an injury.
 Many slip and fall cases happen because of wet surfaces without adequate markings, cluttered walkways, poor lighting, structural instability, and other hazards that are generally avoidable with consistent, routine cleaning and inspection.
 Many property owners incur liability for slip and fall accidents simply because they waited too long to address an issue on the property.

 Winning Your Case with a Local Long Beach Slip and Fall Lawyer

 Plaintiffs in Long Beach should bear in mind that California follows a pure comparative negligence rule.
 This means that plaintiffs may still recover damages even if they were partially at fault for their injury.
 In some states that follow comparative negligence, plaintiffs may only recover damages if they are less than 50% at fault for the injury.
 In California, plaintiffs may still recover damages even if they are 99% at fault.

-One of the best steps you can take after suffering a slip and fall injury and addressing your medical needs is to speak with a reputable slip and fall attorney in Long Beach, CA. The team at Harting Simkins & Ryan, LLP wants our clients to maximize their lawsuit awards, and we want to ensure that negligent property owners pay for the damages they cause.
-If you wish to discuss a case, contact our office and schedule a consultation with one of our attorneys.
+One of the best steps you can take after suffering a slip and fall injury and addressing your medical needs is to speak with a reputable slip and fall attorney in Long Beach, CA. The slip and fall attorneys at Harting Simkins & Ryan, LLP law firm want our clients to maximize their lawsuit awards, and we want to ensure that negligent property owners pay for the damages they cause.
+We will help you with all aspect of your case, including speaking with the insurance company, collecting evidence of dangerous conditions, and fighting for maximum compensation.
+If you wish to discuss a case, contact our office and schedule a free consultation with one of our attorneys.